Massachusetts law about consumer protection

 Includes a description of the process and a sample 93A Demand Letter

-USA.gov: Consumer issues, Federal Citizen Information Center.
+USA.gov: Complaints about consumer products and services, Federal Citizen Information Center.

 Site is packed with information on a wide variety of consumer topics, and includes valuable advice on where and how to file a complaint